Dasharo/docs/docs/osf-trivia-list/dasharo.md

 Dasharo also works without blobs on platforms that allow that.
 For example, ASUS KGPE-D16 can run without any blobs (officially there is no PSP on that hardware, and Opteron 6200 series CPUs can run without microcode patches).
+There is also a libre, POWER9-based server/workstation Talos II by Raptor Computing Systems, which also do not use any binary blobs, however it is more expensive than x86 platforms.